One might wonder how many times the Northeast has been impacted by a tropical system.

 Hundreds of thousands were left without power and many homes were badly damaged.

 The storm claimed 65 lives and became the first name to be retired from the Atlantic basin.

-Hurricane Edna in 1954: The northeast experienced back to back hurricanes as Hurricane Edna struck 2 weeks after Carol, piling on another $40 million in damage.
+Hurricane Edna in 1954: The Northeast experienced back-to-back hurricanes as Hurricane Edna struck two weeks after Carol, piling on another $40 million in damage.

 21 more people were killed in the New England area.

-Hurricane Bob in 1991: Hurricane Bob first develped near The Bahamas, took a northwestward path, and curved toward the northeast at last minute.
+Hurricane Bob in 1991: Hurricane Bob first developed near the Bahamas, took a northwestward path, and curved toward the Northeast at last minute.

 Roads became impassable and many homes were destroyed.
 16 lives were lost.

 Hurricane Sandy in 2012: Hurricane Sandy became one of the costliest hurricanes on record with over $60 billion in damage.